 Test everyone related to your case.

-If you’re looking for your father, and your mother is still living and willing to take a DNA test, you can save a great deal of time and money by testing her before we start.
+If you’re looking for your father, and your mother is still living and willing to take a DNA test, we may ask you to have your mother take a DNA test.
 Doing so will allow us to quickly eliminate maternal cousins, so we spend all of our research time on your dad’s family.
 If your mother isn’t available, a maternal aunt or your half-sibling can test as well.
 Even testing a first cousin can help save time by eliminating matches from consideration.
 Learn more about how testing additional individuals can help resolve your case in our article, Covering Your Bases: Introduction to Autosomal DNA Coverage.

 DNA tests have become much less expensive over the years.
 That means that tests aren’t the place to economize, because more cousin matches mean we’ll need fewer research hours to solve your case.
 We occasionally find we can solve a case with matches from just one site, but it’s rare.
 More often, we use results from multiple DNA sites to solve unknown parentage cases.
 Most sites have sales around World DNA Day (25 April), Mother’s Day and Father’s Day (mid-May and mid-June in the United States), and the period from mid-November to Christmas.
 If you’re looking for recent ancestry in Europe, it’s especially important to test at MyHeritage DNA, which has a rapidly-growing database of European clients (yes, even in Germany!).